Kaltsoon/data-management-and-databases/slidev/05-aggregate-functions.md

 ---

-## The COUNT aggregate function
+## Omitting NULL values with COUNT aggregate function

-- We can also provide a column name for the `COUNT` aggregate function in which case the function returns the number of the **non-null value** of the given column:
+- We can also provide a column name for the `COUNT` aggregate function in which case the function returns the number of the **non-null values** of the given column:

 ```sql
 -- what's the number of students with an email address?